Can You Reconcile After Divorce? Should you?

-The second thing that is required is time.
+Time is needed.
 Time to learn what went wrong.
 Time to learn what went right.
-Time to express all the intense emotions (realizing that they don’t all show up at once).
+Time to express all those various emotions that are involved (realizing that they don’t all show up at once).
 Time to heal.
-Time to learn new ways of relating and get used to them living them.
-Time to build trust again – trust in yourself and trust in this person with whom you’re considering reconciling.
+Time to learn new behaviors and get used to them.
+Time to build trust again – in both yourself and your partner.

 I, Debbie, wasn’t really happy being divorced but I couldn’t live with John the way things were.
 We weren’t good together.
 When I saw John making changes I thought maybe we could try again.
 That is when we started working with Jeannine.
 At first we needed to see her often.
 There was so much to figure out.
 So much baggage from our past.
 So many hurts to work through, and new things to learn so we didn’t blow things apart again.
 We didn’t trust each other very much.
 Jeannine knows a lot about how relationships work and what goes wrong when they don’t work.
 She helped us strengthen our weaknesses, avoid some pitfalls, and take charge of our needs in the relationship.